Friday, July 12, 2019. No on-site registration will be allowed the day of the event.

 AR02 FITA Compound Bow (Bowman, Cub, Cadet, Junior, Senior/Open, Masters)

-Compound bow, any sight, any stabilizer, finger release
+Compound bow, any sight, any stabilizer, any release

 AR03 Compound Release Freestyle unlimited (Senior/ Open, Masters Only)